PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 ## The journey begins: Kanban and scope

-Each minor version is defined by a feature scope, which is defined by a number of GitHub issues that we put in a version [Kanban](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) (see [1.7.7 Kanban](https://github.com/PrestaShop/PrestaShop/projects/7)).
-How these issues are picked or sorted is the responsibility of the Product Team, which spends a lot of time gathering feedback from the PrestaShop community to make sure the next minor version addresses the most important needs.
+Each minor version is defined by a feature scope, that is, a number of GitHub issues that we put in a version [Kanban](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) (see [1.7.7 Kanban](https://github.com/PrestaShop/PrestaShop/projects/7)).
+How these issues are picked or sorted is the responsibility of the Product Team, who spends a lot of time gathering feedback from the PrestaShop community to make sure the next minor version addresses the most important needs.

 For example 1.7.7.0 scope contained, but not only: